RatInABox-Lab/RatInABox/README.md

 * `"gaussian_threshold"`: gaussian thresholded at 1 sigma
 * `"diff_of_gaussians"`: gaussian(sigma) - gaussian(1.5 sigma)
 * `"top_hat"`: circular receptive field, max firing rate within, min firing rate otherwise
-* `"one_hot"`: the closest palce cell to any given location is established.
+* `"one_hot"`: the closest place cell to any given location is established.
 This and only this cell fires.

 This last place cell type, `"one_hot"` is particularly useful as it essentially rediscretises space and tabularises the state space (gridworld again).
 This can be used to  contrast and compare learning algorithms acting over continuous vs discrete state spaces.
 This figure compares the 5 place cell models for population of 9 place cells (top left shows centres of place cells, and in all cases the `"widths"` parameters is set to  0.2 m, or irrelevant in the case of `"one_hot"`s)